neutralpronoun/fotom/README.md

 ![FoToM Embedding](https://github.com/neutralpronoun/fotom/blob/main/fotom/assets/embedding-github.png)

-FoToM are pre-trained with contrastive learning on node-label-free graphs, but we show that under fine-tuning on node-labelled data there is still a significant performance increase.
+FoToM is a model pre-trained with contrastive learning on node-label-free graphs, but we show that under fine-tuning on node-labelled data there is still a significant performance increase.

 ### Data Formats